foxitsoftware/cordova-plugin-foxitpdf/README.md

 -->

 # cordova-plugin-foxitpdf
-This plugin provides the ability to preview PDF files with Foxit MobilePDF SDK (aka Foxit RDK) on a mobile device using Apache Cordova.
+This plugin adds the ability to easily preview any PDF file in your Cordova application

 ## Installation